Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Tour Highlights

-• Uncover the secrets of volcanic coastlines and waters teeming with marine life, including the many denizens of Kahalu’u Bay
+• Uncover the secrets of volcanic coastlines and waters teeming with marine life, including the many friendly denizens of Kahalu’u Bay

 • Swim over coral reefs along the tropical Kona coast and explore a bay filled with spinner dolphins, making your way to the Captain Cook Monument

-• Get a taste of the world-famous Kona Ironman swimming course
+• Get a taste of the world-famous Kona Ironman® swimming course

 The island of Hawaii (affectionately also known as the Big Island) is the ‘Island of Discovery’ and there is so much to unearth both along the coast and inland.
 The youngest and largest island in the Hawaiian archipelago, it is twice the size of all the others combined.
-The Big Island is less than a million years old and still growing - Kilauea, the world’s most active volcano, spews lava down to the sea and this volcanic activity generates a unique landscape of black lava, scattered with lush arable pasture, desert, and humid valleys.
+The Big Island is less than a million years old and still growing - Kilauea, the world’s most active volcano, spews lava down to the sea and this volcanic activity generates a unique landscape of black lava, scattered with lush arable pasture, desert, and moisture laden valleys.

 We swim along the island’s sunnier west coast, which is shielded from winds by Mauna Loa and offers ideal swimming conditions.
 Dotted with volcanic rock, the result of frequent volcanic activity over the years, the waters are clear and feature a never-ending aquarium of marine life to swim with.
 Sea turtles, manta rays, spinner dolphins and monk seals are just some of the species that we may well meet during our journey.